Skip to content

 A KuboCD Package is NOT a native Kubernetes resource.

-You will find most on the samples used in this documentation at the following location
+You can find most samples used in this documentation in the samples directory.

 • apiVersion (Required): Defines the version of the KuboCD Package format.
-The only supported value currently is v1alpha1.
+Currently, the only supported value is v1alpha1.

-• name: The name of the package.
-This will be used as the OCI image name.
+• name: The package name.
+This is used as the OCI image name.

-• tag (Required): Specifies the version tag of the OCI image.
-While technically flexible, we will use the following convention:
+• tag (Required): The version tag of the OCI image.
+We recommend the following convention:

-• Use the Helm chart version of the main module as a base, followed by -pXX where XX denotes the packaging revision (e.g. different configurations for the same chart).
+• Use the Helm chart version of the main module as a base.

-• schema.parameters: Defines input parameters for the package, using a standard OpenAPI/JSON Schema.
-This enables validation and documentation of parameters at deployment time.
+• schema.parameters: Defines input parameters for the package using standard OpenAPI/JSON Schema.
+This enables validation and documentation at deployment time.

-• If not defined, the release will not accept parameters.
+• If omitted, the release will not accept parameters.

-• modules (Required): A package contains one or more Helm charts, each represented as a module.
+• modules (Required): A package contains one or more Helm charts, each defined as a module.

 • modules[X].name (Required): A unique name for the module.
-In this example, there's only one module, called main.
+Here, we use main.

-• values: This is a template rendered into a values.yaml for Helm.
+• values: A template rendered into values.yaml for Helm.

-• The data model, however, differs.
-It includes a .Parameters object containing the values provided during deployment (via the Release object).
+• The data model includes a .Parameters object containing values provided during deployment (via the Release object).

 Required Fields